top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

     laptop $ sudo dd of=DEVICE if=IMG status=progress bs=4M

-where `IMG` is the `.img` file you unzipped, and `DEVICE` is the device that represents your SD card reader.
+where `IMG` is the `.img` file you unzipped, and `DEVICE` is the device that represents your SD card reader (NB without partitions. ie, `/dev/mmcblk0` not `/dev/mmcblk0pX`)

 ### Verify that the SD card was created correctly